InvisibleCommerce/shipped-shield-ios-sdk/README.md

 If you plan to implement the widget yourself to fit the app style, you can still use the functionality provided by the SDK.

-- Send the shipped fee request
+- Send the Shield Fee request

 ```objective-c
 [ShippedShield getShieldFee:[[NSDecimalNumber alloc] initWithString:_textField.text] completion:^(SSShieldOffer * _Nullable offer, NSError * _Nullable error) {